-In businesses, information comes in from different places and are most likely stored in a very scattered manner too.
+In businesses, information comes in from different places and is most likely stored in a very scattered manner too.
 CRMs put an end to all this disorganization.

-Having a CRM in place allows you to become that business who knows their stuff and have access to everything in an instant.
+Having a CRM in place allows you to become that business that knows its stuff and have access to everything in an instant.
 Remember how we talked about being present for your customers and making them feel like they’re special to keep them from churning?
 CRMs help you achieve that “personal” touch by “remembering” everything a customer has ever done, said, requested from your business.

 <<Accelerate your sales cycle with our Free Guide to Selling Better and Faster and boost your company's growth>>

 What This Means for SaaS Providers

 So you have great software that your customers enjoy a whole lot!
 You’re getting so much buzz and tons of positive reviews, so people flock to you.

 In the beginning, for example, you wanted people to learn about you so you gave discounts.
 In time, potential customers come to you saying that they’ve been referred by Customer X and that they would like to get the same deal or discount Customer X was given, if possible.

 At this point in the conversation with Potential Customer, you would very much like to be the business that has an idea of exactly what he’s talking about.